Regaining our local focus

 What the media said about us

-Our crew has helped the Women and Children's Shelter of Barrie quite a bit during the past four years, both under the banner of 3B Solutions and Five Points Media.
+Our crew has helped the Women and Children's Shelter of Barrie quite a bit during the past few years, both under the banner of 3B Solutions and Five Points Media.
 So, when the official promotional picture for the annual 'Walk a Mile in Her Shoes' event was to be taken by the Barrie Examiner we were asked to join them at Rock 95 along with the other primary commercial and media sponsors.
 Our donated video was also featured within the original story published by the Barrie Examiner.

 Few will deny that our producer, John Ironside, is unique; as is often true of creative people.
 Despite his professional history of working in international news, private investigations, and documentary production, where he exposed some of the more unpleasant aspects of life, John is known for being a strong community supporter and a believer in people.
 Where many see darkness, he finds a reason for why there is at least a strong probability of re-finding the light.
 That optimism was the reason for this article.